-- 1. Submit to The Graduate School official transcripts listing all prior undergraduate and graduate coursework undertaken and degrees awarded; - 2.
-Continuously register as a full-time graduate student; - 3.
-Maintain at least a "B" average each quarter; - 4.
-Keep records free of incomplete grades; - 5.
-Refrain from remunerative work, unless a written request for a waiver is approved by The Graduate School; - 6.
-Notify The Graduate School Financial Aid Office and home department (via email) of other sources of support, such as an external award, traineeship, teaching assistantship, research assistantship, School of Continuing Studies teaching, or other fellowship.
-In cases where alternative funding is available, The Graduate School's financial award may be adjusted; - 7.
-Be aware that funding beyond five academic years is not guaranteed by TGS, but the program to which you are being admitted may have other policies; - 8.
-Adhere to all regulations as stipulated on The Graduate School web site and in the University Student Handbook.
+- 1. Submit to The Graduate School official transcripts listing all prior undergraduate and graduate coursework undertaken and degrees awarded. - 2.
+Continuously register as a full-time graduate student. - 3.
+Maintain at least a "B" average each quarter. - 4.
+Keep records free of incomplete grades - 5.
+Refrain from remunerative work, unless a request for permission to work is approved by The Graduate School (see section 19.2 below). - 6.
+Notify the Graduate Student Funding office and home department (via email) of other sources of support, such as an external award, traineeship, teaching assistantship, research assistantship, School of Professional Studies teaching, or other fellowship.
+In cases where alternative funding is available, The Graduate School's financial award may be adjusted. - 7.
+Be aware that funding beyond five academic years is not guaranteed by TGS. - 8.
+Adhere to all regulations as stipulated on The Graduate School website and in the University Student Handbook and their program's Student Handbook.